Video Prospecting: Make Sales Outreach More Effective

 - See growth with personalization – On average, 69% of buyers are willing to pay more for a more personalized experience.
 Video prospecting is the best way to personalize the customer experience from the first interaction.

 Experience the power of a sales video firsthand.
-Try out a video prospecting software – free for 7 days, no credit card required.
+Try out our software – free for 7 days, no credit card required.

 Best practices for sales prospecting videos

-So, how do you start your video prospecting efforts and using video?
+So, how do you start your video prospecting efforts?
 Sales emails will become much more effective with this small addition.
 We’ll cover some best practices to keep in mind for video prospecting.

 Keep sales prospecting videos short.